 One of the most touching characters is that of Mrs Pell, (McDormand) although sweet and caring, she’s caught between her love of her police officer husband Deputy Pell (Dourif) and her desire to tell Anderson the information he needs to take the Deputy down.

 Another of the characters that stole every scene they appeared was that of Aaron Williams (Darius McCrary) the young black son of a preacher who is one of the few people prepared to stand up against the almost insurmountable hatred and evil facing their community.

 I have watched films that made me sad or angry, but this film makes me want to jump back in time and try to do something to stop this, showing us how terrible and toxic racism is and in order for the film to work, the characters all had to commit to their roles in their entirety, Dourif especially can play evil exceptionally well.

 Hackman is brilliant.
-He gives the performance of a lifetime and it is his anger that gives him his edge.
-He sees things differently than Ward, causing them to bump heads when it comes to the grey areas they needed to go into to catch the perpetrators.
+He gives the performance of a lifetime, and it is his anger that gives him his edge.
+He sees things differently than Ward, causing them to bump heads when it comes to the grey areas they needed to catch the perpetrators.

 Dafoe is great as well, it’s nice to see him play a good guy for once, these days he only seems to pop up on the other side of the law, while the supporting cast is also excellent, with each character fleshed out and richly portrayed.

 Mississippi Burning has become one of my favourite movies, not only because of its great acting and story but also because of the timeless message, and if you haven’t seen it, you should make time to do so, even if it is just for the scene between Anderson and Deputy Pell at the barbershop.